 - Camera run/stop feature (with appropriate cable)

 - Fingerwheel can be added for operator control

 - Handheld can be used in tethered or wireless modes

 - All-digital system

-PLEASE NOTE: Cables are required for proper operation of this product.
-They are offered as an optional accessory for customers who wish to build their own cables.
-External power via p-tap power source is also required for proper operation.
+PLEASE NOTE: Cables are required for the microRemote system to function.
+Please select the appropriate cable pack from the drop down menu, or contact the sales team to order individual cables if necessary.
+External power such as a p-tap power source is also required for proper operation.
 Lenses must be geared (such as cinema lenses) or have a gear attached to them (check out our microLensGears for gearing still photo lenses).

 The microRemote FAQ

 Please read this carefully, it covers the different configurations of the microRemote system.
 Make sure you are reading answers specific to your system.

 Is the microRemote a digital or analog system?

 The microRemote is an all-digital system, which is extremely precise, offers advanced features such as automated lens calibration, and is less prone to certain types of interference.